About BirdWise

 Can I use BirdWise to help me learn difficult bird IDs?
 Can I make my own quizzes based on the species that are hard for me?

 BirdWise is designed to help you learn those birds that are particularly difficult for you.
-Your so-called "nemesis" birds can be those that are tricky to tell apart visually, hard to see in the field, or just rare enough that you don't get to experience them much.
-In BirdWise you can build a custom species list and only quiz on the species that you have the most difficulty with.
+Your so-called "nemesis" birds can be those that are tricky to tell apart visually, hard to see in the field but more often heard, or just rare enough that you don't get to experience them much.
+In BirdWise, you can build a custom species list and only quiz on the species that you have the most difficulty with.
 It's a great way to work through the species that most challenge you and build your confidence for the field.

 Can I use BirdWise to prepare for birding while traveling?